schwingle/owncloud-quickstart/index.md

 ---
 # Install the ownCloud Server
 * * *
-On a Linux distribution, you can use a package manager to install the server.
+On a Linux distribution (Debian, Ubuntu, Fedora, RedHat Enterprise Linux, CentOS, openSUSE, SLE, and Uninvention), you can use a package manager to install the server.

+Package managers should only be used for single-server setups.
+For production environments, install from the [tar archive](https://owncloud.org/download/#owncloud-server-tar-ball).

 __Note__: Before installing ownCloud, you should install your own HTTP server, database, and PHP.
 This prevents dependency conflicts with the ownCloud package.
 Then update the package manager.